Toberumono/WRF-Runner/README.md

 	1. Go through and set the variables as appropriate.
 If you are unsure about "rounding", leave it enabled.
 (Actually, in the default implementation of the wget function, this *must* be enabled)
 	2. Configure the offset if you so desire, or disable it.
 It is not required by any components of the script.
 7. <a name="cc"></a>Configure commands:
-	1. To get the paths to each command, run the following:</br>
+	1. Run: `wrf-linker.sh --configure-commands`
+		+ If you installed this without homebrew, you will have to manually enter the paths into your configuration file.
+To get them, run:</br>
 		```
 		echo -e "\t\t\"bash\" : \"$(which bash)\",\n\t\t\"rm\" : \"$(which rm)\",\n\t\t\"wget\" : \"$(which wget)\""
 		```
-	2. Paste the output of that command into the "commands" section.
+		+ Conveniently, you can paste the output of that command over the existing values in the commands section.
 8. That's it.

 #### Running
 1. cd to the directory into which you pulled the WRF Runner repository.
-2. run `java -jar WRFRunner.jar configuration.json` (where configuration.json is the path to your configuration file).
+2. run `java -jar WRFRunner.jar configuration.json`
+	+ If you set up your own configuration file, replace configuration.json with the path to your configuration file.

 ## Help
 ### <a name="docv"></a>Description of Configuration Variables